 After traveling to Western Armenia in May 2014, Nora produced a 30-minute documentary film entitled “Journey to the Homeland” which won a 2015 Audience Choice Award in the Pomegranate Film Festival in Toronto, Canada, and was then chosen as an official selection by Los Angeles CineFest, the Los Angeles Independent Film Festival, and the IndieFEST.
 The film and its 2016 updated Director’s Cut both depict the post-Genocide condition of many Armenian villages, monasteries, churches and other antiquities in what is currently known as Eastern Turkey and may be viewed at www.WesternArmenia.org.

 Hermineh Pakhanians, elected as the Treasurer of the ANCA-WR Board of Directors, served as the co-Chair of ANCA-WR’s “America We Thank You: An Armenian Tribute to Near East Relief,” committee.
 Hermineh is a retired partner of one of the Big Four international accounting firms, where for twenty – five years she provided financial audit services, specializing in real estate companies.
-Hermineh is a CPA and graduated from the University of Southern California, with a Bachelor of Science degree and a Master of Business Administration degree.
-She is the current president of Armenian Educational Foundation and Board member of Armenian American Business Council.
+Hermineh is a CPA-retired and graduated from the University of Southern California, with a Bachelor of Science degree and a Master of Business Administration degree.
+She is treasurer and past president of Armenian Educational Foundation and Board member of Armenian American Business Council.

-Born in Beirut, Lebanon, Sako Berberian moved to Los Angeles in 1975.
+Sako Berberian is currently serving as the Secretary of the ANCA-WR Board of Directors.
+Born in Beirut, Lebanon, he moved to Los Angeles in 1975.
 He received his Bachelor of Arts in History from UCLA and his MBA from UC Irvine.
 As Vice President of Levon Travel, he was instrumental in establishing the travel agency’s offices in Tbilisi, Georgia and Yerevan, Armenia.
 Since 2001, he has operated Craters & Freighters franchises, serving the Los Angeles specialty packaging and transportation markets.
 Sako has been involved and active in Armenian organizations.
 He has served on the following boards: AYF Central Executive, Horizon TV, Hamazkayin Western Region Central Executive, Chairperson of Rose and Alex Pilibos School Board, Co-chair of the Western Prelacy Board of Regents.
 He is an avid enthusiast of Armenian Theater and over the years, has taken numerous leading roles in many of Vahe Berberian’s Experimental Theater as well as Hamazkayin’s Arvest group.
 He is married to Rebecca Berberian and has two daughters, Alique and Lori.

-Recently appointed as an ANCA-WR Board member, Anahid Oshagan’s decades long activism as a member of the ANCA family began as a Washington, DC intern in 1988.
+Anahid Oshagan joined the ANCA Western Region Board after decades long activism as a member of the ANCA family which started as a Washington, DC intern in 1988.
 After receiving her undergraduate degree from CSUN in English Literature and Humanities, Anahid taught English as a Second Language to refugees.
 She then attended Whittier College School of Law and also studied Comparative European Union Law at Facultat Dret in Barcelona, Spain.
 Anahid’s extensive activism includes serving as ANC-WR TV and ANCA-WR Telethon host, running for Glendale City Council, serving on the boards of the Glendale YWCA and Glendale Ghapan Sister City organization.
 For the Armenian Genocide Centennial, Anahid served as project coordinator for the largest public art installation in Grand Park in Los Angeles.
 And as an integral part of the iwitness Project, Anahid helped secure the City of Los Angeles’s first permanent monument dedicated to the Armenian Genocide located in downtown’s Grand Park.

 Currently, Anahid practices law in Glendale.
 In 2009, Anahid received the Armenian American Chamber of Commerce Women in Law award.
 In her spare time, she is an assistant coach for American Youth Soccer Organization.
 Anahid met her husband Ara at a demonstration at UCLA against a Genocide denying history professor.
 Together, they have four boys, all of whom are being groomed as ANCA activists: Sebouh, Adom, Shahan and Aren.